How to make a solar warranty claim in Perth: panels, inverters, and workmanship

 Step 1: Identify the issue category

 Installation defect (roof leak, loose panels, cable issues): Installer workmanship warranty.
+Call your installer.

 Step 2: Contact your installer first

-What to tell them:
+What to have ready:

 - Monitoring data showing the performance issue (screenshots from your monitoring app)

-- When the issue started or when you first noticed it
+- When the issue started, or when you first noticed it

 - Any visible damage or error codes